Robot / Doll Fetish

 - Interest in lifelike companion dolls and mannequins as objects.

-A recurring community split, observed in informal ASFR surveys, distinguishes those drawn to a built artificial being (a manufactured android partner) from those drawn to transformation (a human becoming, or being turned into, an artificial being), with many enjoying some combination; in the transformation camp it is often the process of becoming artificial that is eroticized, linking the interest to transformation fetish.
+A recurring community split, observed in informal ASFR surveys, distinguishes those drawn to a built artificial being (a manufactured android partner) from those drawn to transformation (a human becoming, or being turned into, an artificial being).
+One widely cited community survey found roughly two-thirds favouring "built" and the rest favouring transformation or a combination.
+In the transformation camp it is often the process of becoming artificial that is eroticized, linking the interest to transformation fetish.

 Psychology